Shopify pre-orders vs Kickstarter

 Shopify pre-order payment models

 Shopify supports multiple pre-order payment models.
 Your ideal approach depends on your product lead times, price point, and cash flow needs.
-For a deeper comparison of every model, see our pre-order payment models guide.
-You can also read our Shopify partial payments guide for more on deposits and installments specifically.

 Most models use card vaulting (secure card storage) rather than traditional authorization holds, giving you flexibility for longer lead times.